CiscoDevNet/catalystwan/CONTRIBUTING.md

   If common data-model is being reused by more than one primitive class it should be moved to `vmngclient/model` folder with appropriate module name.

+  Dedicated pre-commit step will automatically check corectness and add documentation for endpoints with `@request` decorator.

+  Custom payload types are allowed (eg. for sending various types of files) please check example: [**SoftwarePackageUpdatePayload**](vmngclient/utils/upgrades_helper.py#L68)

 1. Check that endpoints you want to utilize in your API already defined in `vmngclient/primitives`.
-2. If endpoint not present, create new file with endpoint including data-model and methods with `@view` and `@versions` decorators when needed.
+2. If endpoint not present, create new file with endpoint including data-model and methods with `@request`, `@view` and `@versions` decorators when needed.
 3. Implement higher level API in `vmngclient/api` using created primitives.

 Thanks,\